tomkwok/svgasm/README.md

 ## Note on loading text in SVG output

-- By default, the output of ***svgasm*** contains a centered loading text ("Loading ..." by default) displayed in sans serif font, which is especially useful for a large SVG file.
+- By default, the output of ***svgasm*** contains a configurable loading text ("Loading ..." by default) displayed in sans serif font, which is especially useful for a large SVG file since downloading and parsing takes some time.
 The text element and style cost a total of 147 bytes with default `loadingtext` and `idprefix`.
 The loading text in output can be turned off with argument `-l ''`.
-- The loading text can only be seen as the file is loading in Chrome and Firefox.
-It cannot be seen in Safari, which waits until SVG is completely loaded before displaying any elements.
+- The loading text can be seen when the file is loading in Chrome, Firefox or Edge.
+It cannot be seen in Safari or IE 10+, which waits until SVG is completely loaded before displaying any elements.
-- The loading text cannot be viewed on GitHub since GitHub replace the view with its own spinning wheel image when an SVG file is loading.
-Therefore, a preview of the loading text is provided as follows.
+- The loading text cannot be viewed on GitHub since it is replaced with GitHub's own spinning wheel image when an SVG file is loading.
+Instead, see custom loading text in effect in external file [contour_itercount_2.svg](https://d33wubrfki0l68.cloudfront.net/a5708d35e08996ebb3e7eb4d26194e97c55ef56e/669a6/plot/iou-vs-f1/contour_itercount_2.svg).
+Also, a preview of the default loading text is provided as follows.

 ![Loading text preview](readme/loading_text.svg)